Skip to main content

 6. The Resolutions and Bylaws Committee may draft special resolutions as it deems necessary, or to draft special resolutions when requested to do so by the Officers or any Branch.

 7. The Resolutions and Bylaws Committee shall review the resolutions and report its recommendations to the secretary.
-The secretary shall send a copy of the resolution, along with the Committee’s recommendations, to each branch forty (40) days prior to the Annual or Extraordinary general meeting.
+The secretary shall send a copy of the resolution, along with the Committee’s recommendations, to each branch thirty (30) days prior to the Annual or Extraordinary general meeting.

 Late Resolutions

-8. Any resolution not sent in by the seventy (70) days requirement of 5 above shall be classed as a late resolution and dealt with as outlined in the Resolutions Protocol.
+8. Any resolution not sent in by the forty (40) days requirement of 5 above shall be classed as a late resolution and dealt with as outlined in the Resolutions Protocol.

 Elections